Giuseppe Tartini (1692 - 1770)

 The bow should be held firmly between the thumb and forefinger and lightly by the other three fingers, in order to produce a strong, sustained tone.
 To increase the tone, press harder on the bow with the fingers and also press down the strings more firmly with the fingers of the other hand.

 Notes ascending or descending by semitones should always be played in a single bow.
 In a slurred passage, if the first note does not have the same time value as the following ones, it should he played in a separate bow.

 If a passage consists partly of leaps and partly of stepwise movements, bow the former in one way and the latter in another.
 For spiccato notes [not “off the string”, but what we today would call “up-bow staccato”] do not pass the middle of the bow, but try to play them at the point; to achieve perfect execution with up-bows, it is sufficient to practise with down-bows.

 To know the character of a piece, whether it should be played allegro or andante, observe whether the movement of the parts is the same as that of the principal part; if so, the piece is allegro, and Sonabile.
 If, on the other hand, the parts do not all have the same movement [if they don’t move together?] , then the piece is Cantabile.
 If two passages of a Cantabile character follow one another, see if the first can be played in a somewhat more Sonabile style, or half Cantabile half Sonabile, in order that the following passage may seem more Cantabile by contrast.

-For appoggiaturas without trill, time value should be taken from the first note and put back on the second note.
+For appoggiaturas without trill, one should take a little time from the first note and put it back on the second note.